-The District's net OPEB liability was measured as of June 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+The District's net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.

-The total OPEB liability in the June 30, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The net OPEB liability in the June 30, 2019, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Valuation Date June 30, 2017 Measurement Date June 30, 2018 Actuarial cost method Entry Age Normal cost method in accordance with the requirements of GASB Statement No. 75 Inflation 2.75% per annum Salary increases 2.75% per annum, in aggregate Mortality 2014 CalPERS Active Mortality for Miscellaneous Employees.
+Valuation Date June 30, 2019 Measurement Date June 30, 2019 Actuarial cost method Entry Age Normal cost method in accordance with the requirements of GASB Statement No. 75 Inflation 2.75% per annum Salary increases 2.75% per annum, in aggregate Mortality 2014 CalPERS Active Mortality for Miscellaneous Employees.
 Retirement rates 2009 CalPERS 2.0% @ 60 Rates for Miscellaneous Employees (adjusted to reflect minimum retiremnet age of 52 for those hired starting in 2013).
 Service requirement Per the service schedule contained in California Government Code Section 22893.
+Discount rate 7% per year net of expenses; the discount rate is based on the assumed long-term return on plan assets assuming 100% funding through CERBT, which is 30 year real rates of return for each asset class along with assumed long-term inflation assumption to set the discount rate.
+The expected investment return is offset by investment expenses of 25 basis points.
+Healthcare cost trend rates 4.0% for HMO and PPO, respectively as of June 30, 2018, and is based on a long-term trend assumption that the average increase over time cannot continue to outstrip general inflation by a wide margin.